Daisha22d/probable-guacamole/README.md

 - HTML
 - CSS
 - Heroku
+- OpenAI API

 ## About the Developer

 Hi, I'm Daisha, the developer of Robo Bot!
 I conceptualized, designed, and developed this chatbot using Flask, Python, HTML, and CSS.
 I'm passionate about creating useful and interactive applications, and Robo Bot is one of my latest creations.
-This was my first time using Flask!
+This was my first time using Flask and an AI API!
 I enjoy learning new technologies and also pick up on them quickly.

 ## Contributions